ash-rs/ash/README.md

 };
 let pool = device.create_command_pool(&pool_create_info).unwrap();
 ```

+Additionally pointers like `Instance`, `Device`, `Queue` etc are hidden behind a type.
+Those pointers can only be constructed from within `Ash` which elimites invalid API usage and has the benefit of making some functions in Vulkan **safe**.

+### Function pointer loading
 Ash also takes care of loading the function pointers.
 Function pointers are split into 3 categories.
 Entry, Instance and Device.
 The reason for not loading it into a global is that in Vulkan you can have multiple devices and each device must load its own function pointers.
 ```Rust
 // Looks for the vulkan lib in your path, alternatively you can supply the path explicitly.